mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 }
 ```

-To merge all the rows, use the [MergeAll](/operation/mergeall) method instead.
+To merge all the rows, use the [MergeAll](/operation/mergeall) method.

 ```csharp
 var people = GetPeople(100);